Beginner level

 • Asymmetry

-• A mix of materials that are cohesive
+• A mix of cohesive materials

 Informal relaxed garden

-Who do informal gardens appeal to?
+4. Who do informal gardens appeal to?

 Informal gardens would appeal to people less concerned with control and more in tune with letting nature find its own way.
 Informal garden styles such as the cottage garden or, say meadow planting will allow plants to mingle and grow together.
+Informal gardens are relaxed, naturalistic and more mellow than their structured formal garden counterparts!

 Whilst shapes may be used, they are not necessarily symmetrical or balanced on any axis, i.e. formal gardens sometimes could be folded in half and matched up.